nvpro-samples/vk_idbuffer_rasterization/README.md

   // similar as before we hijack the "baseInstance" value to get a cheap per-draw
   // value.
 This time we store the geometry's buffer offset into the `triangle partID buffer`. vkCmdDrawIndexed(cmd, geometry.indexCount, 1, geometry.firstIndex, geometry.firstVertex,
-                        geometry.partIDsOffset);
+                        geometry.partTriCountsOffset);

 // fragment shader
   // lookup each triangle's partId
-  // "PUSH.partIds" is a pushconstant that contains the buffer_reference address
+  // "PUSH.idsAddr" is a pushconstant that contains the buffer_reference address
-  //                for array that contains the partID per triangle.
+  //                for array that contains the part ID per triangle.
   // "IN_ID.idsOffset" is used a bit like "firstIndex" in a drawcall, it allows us
-  //                   to store many object's worth of partIDs in the buffer.
+  //                   to store many parts worth of partTriCounts in the buffer.
-  //                   It is piped through the vertex-shader as in the simple setup. int partIndex = int(PUSH.partIds.d[gl_PrimitiveID + int(IN_ID.idsOffset)]);
+  //                   It is piped through the vertex-shader as in the simple setup. int partIndex = int(PUSH.idsAddr.d[gl_PrimitiveID + int(IN_ID.idsOffset)]);

 ```